Mark Kastelic: Personal

-Kastelic's father Ed is a former professional ice hockey player who played 220 games for the Washington Capitals and Hartford Whalers of the NHL.
+Kastelic is of Slovenian descent.
+His father Ed is a former professional ice hockey player who played 220 games for the Washington Capitals and Hartford Whalers of the NHL.
 His grandfather Pat Stapleton played over 600 games for the Chicago Blackhawks and the Boston Bruins of the NHL.
 His uncle Mike Stapleton played 697 games in the NHL for several teams.